TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         type: string (one of ['virtio','ide','scsi'])
         vmtype: KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
         default: the value of the disk_driver parameter for this VM

-    disk.zpool:
+    disks.*.zpool:

         The zpool in which to create this zvol.

         type: string (zpool name)
         vmtype: KVM
-        listable: no
+        listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
         default: zones

     disk_driver:

-        This specifies the default values for disk.model for disks attached to this VM.
+        This specifies the default values for disks.*.model for disks attached to this VM.

         type: string (one of ['virtio','ide','scsi'])